ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 ### Data

+All data was provided with permission by the PRO-ACT ALS organization.

+Data for this project included information from over 10,000 clinical trials subjects who participated in over 20 clincial trials.
+The dataset included both treated and placebo subjects, however no information on the drug, e.g. name, dose, route of administration, was provided.
+Importantly, all trials failed to show a significant difference between treatment and placebo groups.

-Data for this project included information from over 10,000 clinical trials subjects.
-Despite this number, few subjects had data across all features, and thus the overall number of subjects available for analysis was significantly more limited.
+Despite the large number of large subjects, few had data across all features, and thus the overall number of subjects available for modeling was significantly more limited.

-All data was provided by the PRO-ACT ALS organization.
-The dataset contained data on over 10,000 clinical trial participants from over 20 clinical trials.
-All trails failed to show a significant difference between treatment and placebo groups.

 See this document for more information on the data collection and curation.
 [Data Dictionary](https://nctu.partners.org/ProACT/Document/DisplayLatest/2)

-### Model Features
+### Features

-The dataset contained multiple features, including: laboratory data, FVC, SVC, ALSFRS scores (functional assessments), demographic data (age, sex, weight, etc), symptoms at onset, family history, and others.
-These values were either subject level, one value per subject (symptoms, demographic), or repeated measures (e.g. ALSFRS, FVC).
+The dataset contained multiple features, including: laboratory data, forced vital capcity (FVC), slow vital capcity (SVC), ALSFRS scores (functional assessments), demographic data (age, sex, weight, etc), symptoms at onset, family history, and others.
+These values were either subject level, one value per subject (e.g. symptoms, demographic), or repeated measures (e.g. ALSFRS, FVC, labs).

 As expected in a study spaning multiple studies, not all assessments were performed in every study and studies with similar assessments did not always perform testing on the same schedule.